adrelanos/aeternity-wiki/Glossary.md

 ### Bitcoin (uppercase)

-The well known cryptocurrency, based on the proof-of-work blockchain.
+The well known crypto-currency, based on the proof-of-work Blockchain.

 ### Block Height